CosmicFinisher/CosmicLexicon.Foundation.GuardClauses/docs/architecture/high_level_architecture.md

-# High-Level Architecture: OpenEchoSystem.GuardClauses Library
+# High-Level Architecture: CosmicLexicon.Foundation.GuardClauses Library

 ## 1. Introduction

-This document outlines the high-level architecture for the `OpenEchoSystem.GuardClauses` library, a modern C# guard clause implementation.
+This document outlines the high-level architecture for the `CosmicLexicon.Foundation.GuardClauses` library, a modern C# guard clause implementation.
 The design focuses on providing a performant, extensible, and developer-friendly API for common input validations, adhering to modern .NET best practices.
 This architecture directly supports the AI-verifiable tasks detailed in [`docs/PRDMasterPlan.md`](docs/PRDMasterPlan.md) and aims to facilitate the successful execution of the high-level acceptance tests defined in [`docs/master_acceptance_test_plan.md`](docs/master_acceptance_test_plan.md).

 ## 2. Project Goals & Constraints